 10: But technique alone won't catch such emotions in music I think.

-Yes, not technique.
+GD: Yes, not technique.
 I rather think that everyone's solo activities helped a lot.
 I've directed each and everyone of them and found that they had changed a lot so it was easy to capture their emotions.
 We definitely sound different now that we're not kids anymore.

 Taeyang: Over time and with each year we age, we've come to feel more emotions and are getting better at expressing them.